How Do I Claim Compensation for a Car Accident?

 You can find out more about negligence claims (including how the TAC determines ‘serious’ injuries) in our guide to motor accident compensation.

-To start your claim, you need to report the accident to the police as soon as possible.
+To start your car accident claim, you need to report the accident to the police as soon as possible.
 After this, you must find the registration number of the ‘at-fault’ vehicle and lodge a Notice of Accident Claim form with the Motor Accident Insurance Commission (MAIC).
 The deadline for lodging this form is 9 months from the accident or 1 month from when you sought professional legal advice.
 If you’re outside these time limits, you still have options — just contact a lawyer right away.

-In South Australia, you can only claim compensation for a motor accident if you were not entirely ‘at-fault’.
+In South Australia, you can only claim compensation for a motor accident if you were not entirely ‘at fault’.

-To start your claim, you need to file an Injury Claim form with the South Australian CTP Regulator within 6 months of the accident.
+To start your car accident claim, you need to file an Injury Claim form with the South Australian CTP Regulator within 6 months of the accident.
 If you’re outside this window, you may still have a claim — just speak to a lawyer as soon as possible.

 Your form must include extensive information about the accident, including how it happened, the registration number of all vehicles involved, and the South Australian police report number.
 You’ll also need to provide a medical certificate outlining your injuries, as well as evidence of your lost income and medical expenses.